YulBEdwards/Polygon-Triangulation/README.md

 # Polygon-Triangulation
-Tutorial application for the study of Berg et.al. polygon triangulation algorithms
+Tutorial application for the study of Berg et al. polygon triangulation algorithms

 This application is a tutorial on the algorithms for rapid polygonal triangulation as described in the text, “Computational Geometry” (Berg, Kreveld, Overmars and Schwartzkopf) on pages 45-61.
 The first step requires implementation of a binary tree.
 The tree software in this application is an AVL self-balancing tree.